-PySpark Action Examples
+PySpark Examples of Actions

-PySpark action functions produce a computed value back to the Spark driver program.
+PySpark actions produce a computed value back to the Spark driver program.
 This is different from PySpark transformation functions which produce RDDs, DataFrames or DataSets in results.
 For example, an action function such as count will produce a result back to the Spark driver while a collect transformation function will not.
-These may seem easy at first but how actions are computed include some performance characteristic subtleties which you need to know.

-PySarpk Actions trigger any previously constructed Spark transformations to be initialized.
+PySpark actions trigger the computation of any previously constructed PySpark transformations to be initialized.
 Recall transformations are lazy initialized Spark data abstractions such as RDDs and DataFrames.
 Any call to a Spark action will result in these data abstractions in the Spark directed acyclic graph (DAG) to be evaluated.

 PySpark Examples of Action Functions